History Made with Passage of the Rocky Mountain Front Heritage Act

 Now that the Heritage Act is law, MWA is dedicated to making sure it is implemented smoothly.
 We continue to engage the local community, the Congressional delegation, and the U.S. Forest Service to successfully and transparently make sure the bill is enacted.

 Coalition partners will play an active role in the development of both the noxious weed plan and the non-motorized recreation study--two provisions of the Heritage Act that seek to improve opportunities and management of the natural and recreation resources on the Front.

-During the summer of 2015, the Rocky Mountain district will host two Montana Conservation Corps interns to assist the USFS with on-the-ground management activities such as hanging new signs, clearing trails, and conducting weed inventories.
-These positions were made possible with support from MWA and demonstrate our ongoing commitment to this landscape.
+During the summer of 2015, the Rocky Mountain district hosted two Montana Conservation Corps interns to assist the USFS with on-the-ground management activities such as hanging new signs, clearing trails, and conducting weed inventories.
+These positions were made possible with support from MWA, demonstrating our ongoing commitment to this landscape.